 Talk to your doctor about any concerns you have about the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).

 How It Is Done

-do not get any urine in the stool sample.
-Do not urinate while passing the
+- Urinate before you collect the stool.
+That way, you won't get any urine in the stool sample.
+Do not urinate while you pass the stool.

 - Do not mix toilet paper, water, or soap with the sample.